skrishnappa/flink/docs/setup/security-ssl.md

 * **akka.ssl.enabled**: SSL flag for the akka based control connection between the flink client, jobmanager and taskmanager
 * **jobmanager.web.ssl.enabled**: Flag to enable https access to the jobmanager's web frontend

-## Deploying Keystores and truststores
+## Deploying Keystores and Truststores

 You need to have a Java Keystore generated and copied to each node in the flink cluster.
 The common name or subject alternative names in the certificate should match the node's hostname and IP address.
 Keystores and truststores can be generated using the keytool utility (https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html).
 All flink components should have read access to the keystore and truststore files.